seidels/TiDeTree-Tutorial/README.md

 ### Specifying the site model

+Because a standard reversible substitution model (like a GTR or HKY model) is a poor description of the process that the lineage recorder uses to modify the target sites over time, TiDeTree uses a custom substitution model that is tailored to the lineage recording process {% cite Seidel2022 --file TiDeTree-Tutorial/master-refs %}.

 > Navigate to the **Site Model** tab.
 As you have loaded the TiDeTree template, BEAUti automatically provides you with the **TiDeTree Substitution Model**.